 The Political Mandate of the Arts with David Horvitz

 Join the Wende Museum and the Thomas Mann House for this new monthly virtual program series on art and politics in times of crises.
 The freedom of art is one of the imperatives of every democracy.
 But does this freedom make art inconsequential?
 Does art have a role in addressing social issues, promoting social justice, or in defending democracy when it comes under pressure?
 In short: does art have a political mandate and what is the role of art in weakened democracies?
-The Student Council consists of a team of highly engaged, talented, and diverse high school, college and university students who invite prominent guest speakers to discuss topics relating to art, culture, politics and society.
+The Student Council consists of a team of highly engaged, talented, and diverse high school, undergraduate, and graduate students who invite prominent guest speakers to discuss topics relating to art, culture, politics and society.

 In conversation with visual artists, musicians, dancers, writers, theater and filmmakers, cultural critics, curators and others, the students will explore how the arts can make a difference in times of social and political crisis; on what social issues they can give new impulses; how they can help shape local communities; and how the alleged freedom and autonomy of the arts might impede or help the arts in terms of social and political significance.